 Michael Midgley has been our Chief Financial Officer since December 2017 and our acting Chief Financial Officer since 2013.
-He has also been Chief Executive Officer of Colmek since 2010, which he joined in 2008.
+He was also the Chief Executive Officer of Colmek from 2010 to 2021.
 He is a qualified CPA and has had his own practice as well as working for regional accounting firms, specializing in SEC and Tax practice areas.
 Mr. Midgley attended the University of Utah where he obtained a BA in Accounting.
 Due to Mr. Midgley's expertise in financial reporting, we believe that he is highly qualified to serve as the Company's Chief Financial Officer.